 - 1. Recipient full name (First Nation or local government). - 2.
 File number (this can be found on the confirmation email you will receive after the LGPS Online Application Form is submitted). - 3.
+Funding request per year. - 4.
 For regional districts only (if applicable): list of all electoral areas included in the application.

-- 4. Wildfire risk and additional evidence:
+- 5. Wildfire risk and additional evidence:

 - WUI Wildfire Risk Class and Polygon Name

 - Additional Evidence

-- 5. FireSmart Components and Eligibility Criteria:
+- 6. FireSmart Components and Eligibility Criteria:

 - Progress to date on past FCFS projects